-The first user who logs in will automatically be designated an admin user.
-UI Tools for designating additional admin users can be found under the Users page in the Admin section (normally found at
+The first user who logs in to the CircleCI application will automatically be designated an admin user.
+Options for designating additional admin users are found under the Users page in the Admin section at

 SSH into into the services box, and run the following: